-- The priority will be given to those technologies consistent with the criteria for determining the best available techniques (hereinafter referred to as "BAT") comparison of the proposed technology of waste recovery or recycling with the relevant BREF documents, e.g. "Reference Document on Best Available Techniques for the Waste Treatments Industries"; - In the field of waste sorting and recovery/recycling, the support to the projects will be conditioned by consideration of the existing capacities and needs of waste sorting and recovery/recycling at the national, regional and local levels; - In the field of biodegradable municipal waste prevention, the promotion of separate collection systems of municipal waste, and the preparation for re-use and recovery of waste aimed at waste recycling, the baseline situation of the municipalities listed in the currently applicable Atlas of Roma Communities will be taken into account; - In cases where the extended producer responsibility principle is applied, the support will be conditional to strict compliance with this principle, with aim to avoid double funding of expenditures.
+- The priority will be given to those technologies consistent with the criteria for determining the best available techniques (hereinafter referred to as "BAT") - comparison of the proposed technology of waste recovery or recycling with the relevant BREF documents, e.g. "Reference Document on Best Available Techniques for the Waste Treatments Industries"; - In the field of waste sorting and recovery/recycling, the support to the projects will be conditioned by consideration of the existing capacities and needs of waste sorting and recovery/recycling at the national, regional and local levels; - In the field of biodegradable municipal waste prevention, the promotion of separate collection systems of municipal waste, and the preparation for re-use and recovery of waste aimed at waste recycling, the baseline situation of the municipalities listed in the currently applicable Atlas of Roma Communities will be taken into account, if relevant with regard to the production of the type of waste concerned and/or the method of waste threatment; - In cases where the extended producer responsibility principle is applied, the support will be conditional to strict compliance with this principle, with aim to avoid double funding of expenditures.